Our verdict

 Much more rigid when it's cold outside

 According to our tests, the Outroad is moderately flexible.
-It scored 3 out of 5 (5 being the most rigid) in our torsional and longitudinal flex test.
+It scored 3 out of 5 (5 being the most rigid) in our manual tests of the shoe's torsional and longitudinal flexibility.

-This was confirmed in our lab, where we measured the flexibility with a digital force gauge.
-The result was 29.1, which is considered moderate.
+This was also confirmed in our lab, where we measured the flexibility with a digital force gauge.
+The shoe required 29.1N of force to bend it, which is considered moderately flexible for a trail shoe.

 altra-outroad-freezer-test.JPG